greenboxal/doggohub/doc/workflow/gitlab_flow.md

 Some projects also have a stable branch that points to the same commit as the latest released branch.
 In this flow it is not common to have a production branch (or git flow master branch).

-## Merge/pull requests with GitLab flow
+## Merge/pull requests with DoggoHub flow

 ![Merge request with line comments](mr_inline_comments.png)

 Merge or pull requests are created in a git management application and ask an assigned person to merge two branches.
 Tools such as GitHub and Bitbucket choose the name pull request since the first manual action would be to pull the feature branch.
-Tools such as GitLab and others choose the name merge request since that is the final action that is requested of the assignee.
+Tools such as DoggoHub and others choose the name merge request since that is the final action that is requested of the assignee.
 In this article we'll refer to them as merge requests.

 If you work on a feature branch for more than a few hours it is good to share the intermediate result with the rest of the team.